ashterenli/asm/x86-dgemm/README.md

 Note that my CPU does not support avx512, only avx256.

-In order from progressive optimisation, the naive
+The several implementations are discussed in order of increasing optimisation.

-2D array code is in `mm.c`.
+The naive 2D array code is in `mm.c`.
 The key fragment of the resulting asm on my system is:
 ```
  37                                         # =>    This Inner Loop Header: Depth=3